zeek/zeek/scripts/base/frameworks/cluster/main.zeek.rst

 =================================
 .. zeek:namespace:: Cluster

-A framework for establishing and controlling a cluster of Bro instances.
+A framework for establishing and controlling a cluster of Zeek instances.
-In order to use the cluster framework, a script named ``cluster-layout.zeek`` must exist somewhere in Bro's script search path which has a cluster definition of the :zeek:id:`Cluster::nodes` variable.
+In order to use the cluster framework, a script named ``cluster-layout.zeek`` must exist somewhere in Zeek's script search path which has a cluster definition of the :zeek:id:`Cluster::nodes` variable.
 The ``CLUSTER_NODE`` environment variable or :zeek:id:`Cluster::node`
 must also be sent and the cluster framework loaded as a package like